wizeline/serverless-fullstack/README.md

 - [ ] Deploy to Amplify
 - [ ] CloudFormation rollback triggers
 - [ ] Enable stack termination protection on prod and staging
+- [ ] GitHub bot to comment on PRs with stack outputs (API and UI endpoint)